-Associate Immigration attorney, Himedes V. Chicas is the lead attorney and head of the immigration department at the Law Offices of Jezic & Moyse, LLC.
-Himedes currently serves as the Chair of the Immigration Law Section of the Maryland State Bar Association, and the Co-Chair of the American Immigration Lawyers Association, D.C.
+Immigration attorney, Himedes V. Chicas is the lead attorney and head of the immigration department at the Law Offices of Jezic & Moyse, LLC.
+Himedes is the immediate-past chair of the Immigration Law Section of the Maryland State Bar Association, and the Vice Chair of the American Immigration Lawyers Association, D.C.
 Chapter Liaison Committee to the Immigration and Customs Enforcement Baltimore Field Office.
+Mr. Chicas has received nearly 100 percent of glowing reviews from clients.

-He also directly represents clients facing removal proceedings before the Executive Office for Immigration Review—requesting release on bond, challenging removal, and/or applying for various forms of relief from removal before the immigration courts.
+Himedes also directly represents clients facing removal proceedings before the Executive Office for Immigration Review—requesting release on bond, challenging removal, and/or applying for various forms of relief from removal before the immigration courts.
 He also represents clients in administrative appeals before the Board of Immigration Appeals, as well as petitions for review before the U.S. Court of Appeals for the Fourth Circuit.
+Himedes recently co-counseled a significant victory at the U.S. Court of Appeals for the Fourth Circuit, that resulted in a precedential opinion from the Court regarding the proper application of the categorical approach to a state criminal conviction.
+This case is Larios-Reyes v.
+Lynch, 843 F.3d 146 (4th Cir.
+2016), cert. denied sub nom.
+Sessions v.
+Larios-Reyes, 17-58, 2017 WL 2972640 (U.S. Oct.
+16, 2017).

 Himedes also volunteers his time and provides pro bono representation and advice to indigent clients through the Capital Area Immigrants Rights Coalition, the Tahirih Justice Center, the University of Maryland Francis King Carey School of Law Immigration Clinic, and the World Relief Organization.